lmh1024-dev/Coverage/README.md

 We traverse the DFA and their complement DFA of regular expressions to ensure the generation of positive and negative strings.
 Strong edge-pair coverage criteria extending graph-based coverage metrics.

-## Data
-Experimental data and results are published in the file 'Data'.

 ## Requirements